bytemonkk/FusionThreatNet/README.md

 * System Monitoring Metrics
 * Mixed Numerical and Categorical Features

-The generated dataset incorporates both normal and anomalous behavioral patterns to emulate real-world cybersecurity operations.
-Numerical attributes capture system and network statistics, while categorical attributes represent user actions, event types, protocols, authentication outcomes, and security-related activities.

-Each sample is associated with a binary target variable:
+Each sample is associated with a binary target label:

 | Label | Description                 |
 | ----- | --------------------------- |
 | 0     | Normal Activity             |
 | 1     | Attack / Anomalous Activity |

-The synthetic dataset was specifically designed to evaluate unsupervised anomaly detection, latent feature learning, risk assessment, and alert prioritization capabilities within the proposed FusionThreatNet framework.
+The dataset was specifically designed to evaluate:

+* Unsupervised Anomaly Detection
+* Transformer-VAE Feature Learning
+* Attention-Based Fusion
+* Risk Assessment
+* Alert Prioritization

+The generated data incorporates both normal operational behavior and simulated attack patterns to support cybersecurity analytics and anomaly detection research.

-Due to repository size considerations, the complete dataset is not included in this repository.
+Due to repository size limitations, the complete dataset is not included in this repository.

 ---